Exterran Corporation Looks For Steadier Revenue Base When North America Shrinks

 The rise in Product Sales backlog in Q1 2020 points to a significant revenue recovery in the rest of the year.

-The balance sheet is leveraged, and the free cash flow isnegative, both of which can be concerning in the current energy market scenario.
+The balance sheet is leveraged, and the free cash flow is negative, both of which can be concerning in the current energy market scenario.

 Exterran Faces Challenges